 A subsequent contract [see above] was signed 31 December 1919 between Arthur David Linklater of Bombay European inhabitant of the one part and Dhunjibhoy Bomanji of Bombay Parsi inhabitant of the other part in which Dhunjibhoy is described as carrying on business in the town and Island and the port and harbour of Bombay in the name of "Bomanji Dhunjibhoy" as Shipwright contractor mid Contractor for Docking, Undocking, Shoring and Unshoring vessels; Cleaning Painting and Repairing ships; Landing and Shipping coal; and Supplying Labour and Marine and other stores to steamship companies and generally as a Stevedore naval and marine contractor in connection with shipping, steamers, and docks in the port and city of Bombay whereas Arthur is described as having served the said Dhunjibhoy Bomanji as an assistant and General Superintendent in one or more of the various kinds of businesses carried on by the said Dhunjibhoy Bomanji as aforesaid for the last upwards of three years.

-Before getting into a more detailed account of Arthur's relationship with Dhunjibhoy there is a small domestic matter needed attending to, without which I would not be writing these notes.
-Arthur met his wife-to-be, Elsie May Harris née Soundy, in Bombay and married her there on 9 June 1917.
+Before getting into a more detailed account of Arthur's relationship with Dhunjibhoy there was a small domestic matter that needed attention and without which I would not be writing these notes.
+Arthur met Elsie May Harris née Soundy, in Bombay and married her there on 9 June 1917.
 On the marriage certificate Elsie is named as Elsie May Harris "unmarried"; but Harris was her married name.
 Her first husband was Jules Leonard Schaumburg by whom she had three children; Doris Ada Ethel 21 Feb 1908, Bruce Clifton 5 Sept 1909, and Dudley Palmer 21 Oct 1912.
-Schaumburg changed his name to Harris at the outbreak of the First World War and his children initially took the same surname.
+Schaumburg changed his name to Harris at the outbreak of the First World War and his children, not having attained majority, initially took the same surname.
 [Thereafter is another story and one fraught with challenges for would-be genealogists.
-E.g. when Bruce married his first wife he changed his name to hers and was known as Bruce Clifton LeMesle.
+E.g. when Bruce married his first wife he changed his name, at his father-in-law's insistence, to hers and was known as Bruce Clifton LeMesle.
 When she died and Bruce re-married he changed his name again and used his middle name as his surname and was thus known as just Bruce Clifton.]
 Elsie's father, Arthur Soundy, ran a business principally concerned with importing pianos I believe.
 (I was recently sent an image of a ‘Soundy’ upright being lovingly restored by its current Indian owner.)
-Elsie, or ‘Granny Links’ as I always think of her, was apparently able to demonstrate them to the customers.
-Nelson Valdemar Linklater was born on 15 August 1918 and was Arthur's and Elsie's only child and subsequently my father,.
+Elsie, or ‘Granny Links’ as she was called by everyone other than her son, was apparently able to demonstrate them to the customers.
+Nelson Valdemar Linklater was born on 15 August 1918 and was Arthur's and Elsie's only child and subsequently my father.